Affidavit of Service (Form 6B)

 An Affidavit of Service (Form 6B) is a sworn legal document used in Ontario family law cases.
 It confirms that specific court documents were properly delivered (served) to the other party involved in the matter.

 This other party could be your former spouse, ex-partner, or another individual involved in a case.
-For example, if you’re the plaintiff, you must serve a copy of your Plaintiff’s Claim to the defendant, and then complete Form 6B to prove that the service took place.
+For example, if you’re the applicant, you must serve a copy of your Application to the respondent, and then complete Form 6B to prove that the service took place.

 The Affidavit records key details, including: